Be a citizen of a country where English is the primary language

 EPIK teachers must be citizens of one of the following countries: Australia, Canada, Ireland, New Zealand, United Kingdom, United States, or South Africa.

-*Under the CEPA agreement, Indian citizens are eligible for positions if they meet all other requirements and hold a teacher's license in English.
-Please inquiry with the EPIK Office at firstname.lastname@example.org for more details.
+*Under the CEPA agreement, Indian citizens are eligible for positions if they meet all other requirements and hold a valid teaching certificate in English education(this cannot be fulfilled by a TEFL/TESOL/CELTAcertificate).

 Must have studied from at least the junior high level (7th Grade) and graduated from a university in one of the seven designated countries listed above.
 Applicants from areas such as South African, Quebec, etc. where significant portions of the population might not speak English as their primary language must provide proof that their schooling from 7th year/grade and through university was conducted in English.
 Letters from the schools will be sufficient proof and must be submitted with the applicant's initial application.